-The minimum expected workload is the number of notional study hours for guided independent study.
+The University expects students to undertake a minimum amount of guided independent study.
 This can be calculated by deducting any contact hours and placements from the 1200 notional study hours referred to above.
 There are exceptions to this general position, for example, teacher education courses and courses approved by Professional, Statutory or Regulatory Bodies, which may involve more than 1200 notional study hours.